deirf/libumberlog/README.rst

 Usage
 -----

-The library can either be used as an LD_PRELOAD-able shared object, in which case it overrides the system-supplied ``syslog()`` calls with its own, or as a proper library.
-In the latter case, please see the `API documentation`_ for more information.
+The library comes in two variants: one to link against, and provides an enhanced, ``syslog()``-like API.
+For this, please see the `API documentation`_ for more information.

-In the former case, using the library is as easy as setting **LD_PRELOAD** prior to executing a program (if one wants to control this on a per-program basis), or adding the path to the installed library to ``/etc/ld.so.preload``.
+The other variant is an LD_PRELOAD-able shared object, installed as ``libumberlog_preload.so`` into a subdirectory of one's libdir.
+This one overrides the system-suploed ``syslog()`` calls with its own version, and turns these into CEE-emitting functions.
+It can be used either on a per-application basis, by setting **LD_PRELOAD**, or adding the path to the library to ``/etc/ld.so.preload``.

 .. _API documentation: http://algernon.github.com/libumberlog/umberlog.html